 Navigating the Uncertainties: Predictions and Possibilities for 2021 in the Shadow of COVID-19

-The great conjunction of Jupiter and Saturn
+The Great Conjunction of Jupiter and Saturn

-Anticipating Epochal Shifts: Global Collaboration and Vaccine Progress Amidst the Pandemic
+Epochal Shifts: Global Collaboration and Vaccine Innovation

 1. Protein Subunits: